What is a Homeowner’s Association?

 Yes, if a person purchases a property within an Association, they are obligated to pay the HOA fees and assessments.
 This payment is mandatory.

-What areas are best to focus on if you’re trying to reduce your HOA spend?
+What areas are best to focus on if you’re trying to reduce your HOA spending?

 Associations commonly encounter significant costs in areas like Insurance, Water and Sewer services, and landscaping.
 Another major source of high expenses tends to be repairs resulting from water leaks and damages.
 To mitigate these costs, it’s advisable for HOAs to opt for insurance policies with the highest possible deductibles and to implement low-water, low-maintenance vegetation.
 It’s crucial to ensure that homeowners promptly report any leaks they notice and that these leaks are addressed immediately.